Ludmilla (singer): Early life

-Ludmila was born in Rio de Janeiro, but grew up in Duque de Caxias in the state of Rio de Janeiro.
-Her former stage name (MC Beyoncé) was inspired by the American singer Beyoncé, which she had to change due to copyright reasons.
-Ludmilla is considered an emerging female artists in the Brazilian genre.
+Ludmila was born in Rio de Janeiro and raised in nearby Duque de Caxias.
+Her original stage name, ‘MC Beyoncé’, was inspired by her love of American performer Beyoncé, a name she had to change due to copyright reasons.
+At the start of her musical journey, Ludmilla was considered an emergent female artist to watch-out for in funk carioca.

 Career

 2012: MC Beyoncé

 Ludmilla began posting videos on YouTube singing, until one day she was asked to sing and rap by a DJ at a party.
 The performance was well received.

 Ludmilla's music career took off after her breakout hit single "Fala Mal de Mim" (released as MC Beyoncé) posted on YouTube went viral.
 The song was first posted in May 2012 and it has since accumulated more than 17 million views.
 The official music video was posted in October of the same year and has since accumulated more than 15 million views.

 The song was produced by DJ Will 22 and the song's introduction includes a sample of the gospel classic "Oh Happy Day" covered by the St. Francis Choir in the film Sister Act 2: Back in the Habit.
 Since her rise to fame, she has been touring around Brazil and has made numerous appearances on popular television shows.
 In an interview with SBT's TV show Domingo Legal, Ludmilla revealed that her former stage name was given to her by her friends because she was such a huge Beyoncé fan.